-Universities have churches, ballrooms and reception centers they usually rent out for special events like weddings.
+Universities have churches, ballrooms and reception centers that they rent out for special events like weddings.
 They’re available to the public, and many can accommodate wedding parties of 100 or more.
 They’re often cheaper than other spots.
-For example, the University of Louisville’s Shelby Campus charges $750 for a party room and $1,200 for a ballroom.

 Don’t have the space?
-Ask a friend if you can borrow their yard for the evening.
+Ask a friend if you can borrow their yard for the day.

 6. Historic sites

-Bed and breakfasts can be a cheaper alternative for destination weddings.
-Out-of-town guests may be able to rent a room right there.
+A bed-and-breakfast can be a cheaper alternative for destination weddings.
+As a bonus, out-of-town guests may be able to rent a room right there.
 Check out BnBFinder.com for a database of B&Bs.

 Your local art museum probably boasts high ceilings, ornate woodwork, giant chandeliers and other decor that would look great in your wedding photos.
 Artcyclopedia has a database of art museums by state.

 Botanical gardens are typically owned by cities or nonprofit organizations, so they often have great rates.

 Have you attended a wedding lately — your own or someone else’s?
 Share info about unique venues and other wedding ideas in comments below or on our Facebook page.